gsat-technology/aws-bits/README.md

 ####sig4_get.py

 Python script from this [AWS page](http://docs.aws.amazon.com/general/latest/gr/sigv4-create-canonical-request.html) which I've annotated with output so that it's easy to step though to understand how an HTTP request gets signed.

+This script just does a `describe-regions` action

+####sig4_get_query_string.py

+Python script from this [AWS page](http://docs.aws.amazon.com/general/latest/gr/sigv4-create-canonical-request.html).

+Outputs a Presigned URL.
+When used, this will **create a new user in IAM**.

+Note that even though this is request uses the `GET` method, it's still a modification because it uses the Query API.